 Warm Compress for Labor Pain Relief

-For you DIY'ers, consider making a rice sock to create instant pain relief in labour.
-Our February Pregnancy Box subscribers were treated to a Grainbow Rice Pack which has many of the same benefits as well as an amazing aromatherapy boost from calming lavender.
+For those that love to DIY, consider making a rice sock to create instant pain relief in labor.
+Our February Pregnancy Box subscribers were treated to a Grainbow Rice Pack, which has many of the same benefits in addition to an amazing aromatherapy boost from calming lavender.
 However you accomplish it, the warmth of the sock or pillow can help to minimize the pain of sore muscles and relieve tension during labor.
-Make sure to bring several so you can replace a cooled off pack with a fresh warm one when in need.
-This handy little tool will also help alleviate discomfort in the postpartum phase for your sore body (and boobs!) so keep it close on hand.
+Make sure to bring multiple packs so you can replace each with a fresh, warm one when needed.
+Bonus: this handy little tool will also help alleviate discomfort in the postpartum phase for your sore body!

 Music for Natural Pain Relief

-While a great playlist isn't going to physically numb your pain, it sure will keep your mind off of it for a bit.
-For most of us, labor is much closer to a marathon than a sprint and the long hours of monotony punctuated by pain can take a physical and mental toll.
-Come prepared with a playlist of songs that bring a smile to your face to take your mind off the pain and redirect your focus to something more positive.
+While a great playlist isn't going to physically numb your pain, it can serve as a great distraction.
+For most of us, labor is much closer to a marathon than a sprint, and the long hours of monotony punctuated by pain can take a physical and mental toll.
+Come prepared with a playlist of songs that bring a smile to your face to redirect your focus on something positive!
 Stumped for ideas?
 Check out this collection of pregnancy music from WavHello.
-Our March subscribers will be treated to one of these fun CD's in the upcoming Pregnancy Box.
+Our March subscribers will be treated to one of these fun CDs in the upcoming Pregnancy Box.

-Put your significant other to good use - he'll probably be grateful for the opportunity to help ease your pain and have an active role in the laboring process.
-Partner massage has been shown to work; a study by the Touch Research Institute reported that women whose partners massaged them felt less depressed, had less labor pain and had lower stress and anxiety levels.
-Something simple like pure coconut oil makes a great choice; Enhance the experience with the use of aromatherapy scent you know and love.
+Put your significant other to good use -- he'll likely be grateful for the opportunity to help ease your pain and hold an active role in the laboring process.
+Partner massage has been shown to work!
+A study by the Touch Research Institute reported that women whose partners massaged them felt less depressed, experienced less pain, and had overall lower stress and anxiety levels.
+Something simple like pure coconut oil makes a great choice -- enhance the experience with the use of an aromatherapy scent you know and love.
 We love the options from Wild Carrot Herbals.

 These are just a few of the techniques that rely on natural and holistic philosophies - and science! - that some women swear by.
-Others include movement, bathing, birth balls and even yoga poses.
-Have you tried any of these strategies or products for pain relief in labour?
-Let us know what worked for you in the comments.
-Our moms-to-be want to know!
+Others include shifting movement, bathing, birth balls and even yoga poses.
+Have you tried any of these strategies or products for pain relief in labor?
+Let us know what worked for you in the comments!